emberjs/rfcs/text/0496-handlebars-strict-mode.md

 RFC, because it makes it impossible to pass helpers around as values, just as it is possible to pass around contextual components today.

-The contextaul helper RFC proposed to deprecate this behavior and require mandatory parentheses to invoke the helper.
+The contextual helper RFC proposed to deprecate this behavior and require mandatory parentheses to invoke the helper.